Related tools

 MP3 Merger

 MP3 (MPEG-1 Audio Layer 3) is a lossy format that compresses audio by removing sounds most people don't hear.
 It's the most common format for music and podcasts because it keeps file sizes small while sounding good on most devices.
-Merging MP3 files is ideal when your sources are already in MP3—you can join songs, podcast segments, or voice clips into one file without re-encoding, which preserves quality and is very fast.
+Merging MP3 files is ideal when your sources are already in MP3—you can join songs, podcast segments, or voice clips into one file without unnecessary conversion when your workflow allows.

 When to use MP3 Merger vs other formats